mjmokhtar/stm32f401xx-enc28j60-lwip/README.md

 Use functions from the ENC28J60 library to:

 - Module initialization
-- Sending data packets via Ethernet
+- Sending data packets via Ethernet you can see in file tutorial.md

 ---